veikman/yamlwrap/README.md

 for the ORM?
 Do you want automatic rewrapping (reflowing) of text for short lines and neat Git diffs?
 Do you want to use YAML everywhere, for quick, unambiguous, syntax-checked conversion to JSON or SQL for publication?
 Then `yamlwrap` is for you.

 Stop using plutonian web-based administrative interfaces.
 Use `yamlwrap` and your favourite text editor.

 ## Usage

 This project is primarily a function library.
-Its main interface is `yamlwrap.transform`, which takes and returns serialized YAML, along with keyword parameters for how to change that YAML. `yamlwrap.unwrap`, which takes a block of text as one string, is a suitable preprocessor for
+Its highest-level interface is `yamlwrap.transform`, which takes and returns serialized YAML, along with keyword parameters for how to change that YAML. `yamlwrap.unwrap`, which takes a block of text as one string, is a suitable preprocessor for